devinj1121/lmaze_automate/README.md

 # lmaze_automate

 Generates pseudoword distractors for L-Maze experiments using both [Wuggy](https://github.com/WuggyCode/wuggy) and custom methods.
 Outputs are generated in format which is ready to use in PCIbex.
-Current language support for English and Japanese.
+Current language support for English, Japanese, and Russian.

 - [lmaze\_automate](#lmaze_automate)
 - [Requirements](#requirements)